nimble-platform/identity-service/README.md

 # identity-server
-Service for managing identities on the platform
+Service for managing identities on the platform.